It’s no secret that automobile dealers can be some of the shadiest businesses around.

 Selling Vehicles They Don’t Even Own

 Believe it or not, this actually happens more often than you’d think.
-In just the first few months of 2015, I took on three separate clients who signed sales contracts, made down payments or trade-ins, and thought they were buying a vehicle – only to find out months later that the car they’d been sold had not even been owned by the dealer at the time of the sale.
+I’ve had several clients who signed sales contracts, made down payments or trade-ins, and thought they were buying a vehicle – only to find out months later that the car they’d been sold had not even been owned by the dealer at the time of the sale.
 Sometimes there is a lien on the automobile that the dealer never paid off.
 Other times, the dealer just flat-out doesn’t own the vehicle, and God only knows how it got onto their lot.
 But as common sense dictates, you just can’t sell a vehicle that isn’t rightfully yours to begin with.
 Unfortunately, this sort of scam happens every day to unsuspecting customers.